simona5108/inet/showcases/ethernet/preemption/doc/index.rst

 .. **V4** Preemption is a feature of INET's composable Ethernet model.
 It uses packet streaming, so that packet transmission is represented as a stream which can be interrupted.

 Preemption is a feature of INET's composable Ethernet model.
 It uses packet streaming, so that packet transmission is represented as a stream which can be interrupted.
-Preemption requires the :ned:`LayeredEthernetInterface` (containing MAC and PHY layers, displayed below).
+Preemption requires the :ned:`LayeredEthernetInterface`, which contains a MAC and a PHY layer, displayed below:

 .. figure:: media/LayeredEthernetInterface2.png
    :align: center